Essential Statistics#

 This joint query satisfies the same privacy guarantee as each of the previous individual queries, by adding twice as much noise to each query.

-Feel free to reuse the same noisy count estimate to estimate several means on different columns.
+You can also reuse the same noisy count estimate to estimate several means on different columns.

 [12]: